Europe risks, U.S. caution could delay British rate rises

 BLAME EUROPE

-The BoE made no statement alongside its monthly policy announcement, which included a commitment to maintain at 375 billion pounds the stockpile of assets which it acquired under its programme of government bond purchases.
+The BoE made no statement alongside its monthly policy announcement, which included a commitment to maintain at 375 billion pounds ($607.5 billion) the stockpile of assets which it acquired under its program of government bond purchases.

 Minutes of the MPC's meeting are due to be published in just under two weeks' time.
 The minutes of last month's meeting suggested growing concern at the situation in Europe.